ISAE-PRISE/sinteo/README.md

    See how to install at https://github.com/jMetal/jMetalPy (tested with version 1.5.5).

-3. Code Composer Studio (CCS TUDIO) IDE by Texas Instruments is required for opening the projects inside the workspace "ccs_workspace" (tested with CCS version 9.3.0).
+3. Code Composer Studio (CCS STUDIO) IDE by Texas Instruments is required for opening the projects inside the workspace "ccs_workspace" (tested with CCS version 9.3.0).
    Download the Chip Support Libraries (CSL) during installation.